uniterrene-dev/Development-Phase/OregonGrow_Dev/plugins/newsletter/readme.txt

 * Changed CSS class prefixes to tnp
 * Fixed a divide by zero on diagnostic panel
 * Improved the collection of emails sending speed data
+* Fixed a bug when adding a new subscriber from the admin panel

 = 4.7.2 =